elthariel/cookbook-bind/README.md

 ## Description

-A cookbook to manage bind DNS servers, and zones.
+A cookbook to install and configure DNS BIND server as well as generate zone files with a fancy DSL.

 ## Requirements

-Included ldap2zone recipe depends on Chef 0.10.10 features, such as `chef_gem`.

-The net-ldap v0.2.2 Ruby gem is required for the ldap2zone recipe.
+This gem has been developped with chef 12.9

 ## Attributes